Neotys-Labs/Worksoft-Certify/README.md

 1. In the Navigation pane, click **Processes**.

-2. In the Applications pane, select the process that you want to convert to a NeoLoad User Path, right-click and select **Edit**.
+2. In the **Applications** pane, select the process that you want to convert to a NeoLoad User Path, right-click and select **Edit**.

-3. At the beginning of the Process, add a new Step associated to the NeoLoad window with the **StartRecording** Action.
+3. At the beginning of the Process, add a new Step associated with the NeoLoad window with the **StartRecording** Action.

 <p align="center"><img src="/screenshots/startrecording.png" alt="Start Recording" /></p>